What to do with extra money each month? 11 ways to make your spare cash count

 As much as you can and keep growing it as much as you can (of course depends heavily on what you are trying to achieve and when you want to achieve it).

-What to achieve big things = start planning for your goals, figure out the actions needed, figure out the money you need and what the gap is, and execute your GAME PLAN.
+What to achieve big things = start planning for your goals, determine the necessary actions, determine the money you need and what the gap is, and execute your GAME PLAN.

 Where to put extra cash?